mozilla/addons-server/docs/topics/api/reviews.rst

 ``addon`` or ``user`` query parameters are required, and they can be combined together.

+When ``addon``, ``user`` and ``version`` are passed on the same request, ``page_size`` will automatically be set to ``1``, since an user can only post one review per version of a given add-on.
+This can be useful to find out if a user has already posted a review for the current version of an add-on.

 .. http:get:: /api/v3/reviews/review/

     :query string addon: The add-on id to fetch reviews from.
-When passed, the reviews shown will always be the latest posted by each user on this particular add-on (which means there should only be one review per user in the results).
+When passed, the reviews shown will always be the latest posted by each user on this particular add-on (which means there should only be one review per user in the results), unless the ``version`` parameter is also passed.
     :query string filter: The :ref:`filter <review-filtering-param>` to apply.
     :query string user: The user id to fetch reviews from.
     :query boolean show_grouped_ratings: Whether or not to show ratings aggregates for this add-on in the response (Use "true"/"1" as truthy values, "0"/"false" as falsy ones).
+    :query string version: The version id to fetch reviews from.
     :query int page: 1-based page number.
 Defaults to 1.
     :query int page_size: Maximum number of results to return for the requested page.
 Defaults to 25.
     :>json int count: The number of results for this query.